My passion for cooking leads me to travel to different places, eat authentic local dishes, and inspire everybody to enjoy their lives!

 - Serve with the dip of your choice.

 - Use a pot with a cover to avoid any oil splatters.

-- Cook the pork skin with enough water to ensure tenderness.
+- Cook the pork skins with enough water to ensure tenderness.
 The cooking time may vary depending on the quality of the meat.

 - You can save the remaining pork oil to add a meaty taste to any dish.
 It's great for fried rice or stir-fry, for example.

-- Serve this dish with a cold beer!
+- Pair this dish with an ice cold beer.

 © 2018 Travel Chef